Piotr-Motyl/python_playground/README.md

 # Python playground
 Place to learn and mastering python  :)

+# Stock informator
+- simple GUI to input stock ticker and choose timeframe for price chart
+- app gets detailed data for stock based on stock ticker
+- used tkinter, yfinance, plotly modules

 # Cryptocurrency exchange 2.0
 - app gets actuall Bitcoin and Ethereum price from external API
 - user place how much he want to spend for BTC or ETH